-Welcome to The Fine Times Recorder, your e-emporium of information on how you might spend your free time in Dorset, Somerset and beyond, published weekly overnight on Thursday/Friday.
+Welcome to The Fine Times Recorder, your e-emporium of information on how you might spend your free time in Dorset, Somerset and beyond, with around 50 stories and reviews published weekly and the Friday to Sunday arts listing refreshed overnight on Thursday/Friday.

 The FTR covers what is on offer at arts centres, theatres and village halls as well as on the music, film, comedy, dance, literary and visual arts scenes – not just in the rural areas but in the cities around the region, and sometimes even further afield.